aqlaboratory/openfold-3/docs/source/Inference.md

         └── <hash of sequence B>.npz
 ```

-In summary, we submit a total of 1 + n queries to the ColabFold MSA server per run - one query for the set of all unqiue protein sequences in the inference query json file (unpaired/main MSAs) and n additional queries for the sets of of proteins chains heteromeric complexes (paired MSAs).
+In summary, we submit a total of 1 + n queries to the ColabFold MSA server per run - one query for the set of all unqiue protein sequences in the inference query json file (unpaired/main MSAs) and n additional queries for the collection of unqiue protein chain combinations for heteromeric complexes (paired MSAs).

 The MSA deduplication behavior is also present for precomputed MSAs.
 See the {ref}`chain deduplication utility <4-msa-reusing-utility>` section for details.

+Note: The raw ColabFold MSA `.a3m` alignment files and scripts are saved to `<msa_output_directory>/raw/`. <br/>
+This directory is then deleted upon completion of MSA processing by the OpenFold3 workflow to avoid disruption to future inference submissions. <br/>

+To manually keep the raw ColabFold outputs, remove this line here [here](https://github.com/aqlaboratory/openfold-3/blob/9d3ff681560cdd65fa92f80f08a4ab5becaebf87/openfold3/core/data/tools/colabfold_msa_server.py#L933). <br/>

 ### 4.3 Mapping outputs (`mapping/`)